 These are my musings about strategies, statistics, computer science, numerical techniques, etc. I am a quant / developer, now trader, living in the New York area, just back from the UK, where I headed an algo pricing & strategies team.
-I have now set up shop on my own to trade a mixture of medium high-freq and low frequency strategies.

 I arrived here via a twisted road.
 To be honest, I never had any intention to join Wall Street.
 My area of study was parallel computing and physics.
 I got involved with Lehman Brothers in 1992 as they had a joint research group with American Express researching Neural Nets, VR, Parallel Processing, and Voice Recognition.
 I joined the Parallel Processing group as a consultant.

 We developed approaches for the parallel evaluation of financial models such as: a prepayment model for CMOs and later HJM for exotic path dependent interest rate models.
 Gradually was pulled into the business.
 I went to Tokyo in 1994 with Lehman and was thrown in the deep end of the pool to learn the IR derivatives business.

 So I was sucked into it.
 The problems were interesting and the software on wall street was still nascent / bleading-edge.
 Things changed gradually, I tired of it, and left the street to pursue other interests — for a while.

 The idea of systematic trading always appealed to me.
 I had the opportunity to do this with a firm in 2004.
 I love the fact that it pulls the best of mathematics, computer science, market knowledge, and creativity into one package.
 Thus it has been my focus for the last 10 years — now a career.